collab-uniba/emse_best-answer-prediction/additional material/README.md

 ### Automated parameter tuning

 ***Table 9 (complete).
-Default and optimal parameter configuration with AUC performance and overall tuning runtime (in hours) for the 26 models (`?` indicates a value not explicitly mentioned in documentation, but deduced from the implementation).***
+Default and optimal parameter configuration with AUC performance and overall tuning runtime (in hours) for the 26 models (`?` indicates a value not explicitly mentioned in documentation, but deduced from the implementation; for parameters with no default values, we used the first valid value).***

 | Prediction model |                        Default parameter configuration                        | Default AUC  performance |                        Optimal parameter configuration                       | Optimal AUC  performance | Tuning runtime |
 |:----------------:|:-----------------------------------------------------------------------------:|:------------------------:|:----------------------------------------------------------------------------:|:------------------------:|:--------------:|